NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Hitbox appears two frames sooner
   - Hand hitboxes bigger
 - 5BBBB(A) added as 8A
+- 5BAA(A)
-- 5BAA(A) starts up and ends one frame later; staggers
+  - Starts up and ends one frame later
+  - Staggers
+- 6B
-- 6B has an untechable bounce after the first active frame; first frame is a high; properly low and high crushes; elbow hitboxes appear on second active frame
+  - Has an untechable bounce after the first active frame
+  - First frame is a high
+  - Properly low and high crushes
+  - Elbow hitboxes appear on second active frame
 - 4B bounces closer
 - 8B
  - Hitbox appears two frames later